buildkite/agent/README.md

 ## Manual Installation

-Here we'll show you how to manually install the buildbox agent.
+Here we'll show you how to manually install the Buildkite agent.

 1. Create a folder at `~/.buildbox`